koma-10/Bitcoin-mining-games/README.md

 1.3.1 MAIN OBJECTIVE.

- The main part of this research is to know how miners play the bitcoin mining games,the means of payment that is used and at what period of time one is expected to pay.
+ The main part of this research is to know how miners play the bitcoin mining games,the means of payment that is used and at what period of time one is expected to be paid.

  1.3.2 SPECIFIC OBJECTIVES

- To know what currency they use to pay for the game one would like to play.
+ To know what currency they use to pay for the game when one would like to play the game.
- To make bitcoin mining games user friendly and affordable.
+ To make bitcoin mining games user friendly and affordable to players.
- To know  the various types of games in bitcoin mining industry
+ To know  the various types of games in bitcoin mining industry.

  1.4  THE SCOPE